Enlarged Breasts in Men (Gynecomastia)

-Causes of male breast enlargement usually mean a hormonal imbalance at work
+Causes of male breast enlargement usually involve a hormonal imbalance at work

-Gynecomastia is the enlargement of the glandular tissue in one or both of a boy or older male's breasts.
-The condition is benign (noncancerous) and very common: Anywhere from 30% to 65% of males, depending on age, have experienced this.
-Though it is not life-threatening, it can be uncomfortable and may impact someone's self-esteem.
+Gynecomastia is the enlargement of the glandular tissue in one or both of a young or older male's breasts.
+The condition is usually benign (noncancerous) and very common: Anywhere from 30% to 65% of males, depending on age, have experienced this.
+Though it is typically not life-threatening, it can be uncomfortable and may impact self-esteem.

 This article will review the causes of gynecomastia, the symptoms someone may experience, and how it is treated.